 One of the biggest drawbacks of the .NET framework is that it is tied to Windows.
 The Windows-only approach cost Microsoft dearly.
 It started losing developers to free open-source products like Java, NodeJS, Python, PHP, etc.

-.NET framework has grown too big, become bulky, and had memory management and performance issues.
+The .NET Framework has grown too big, become bulky, and has memory management and performance issues.

 .NET Core